A simple static site generator written in Bash

 Themes

-Customize the look of your site with over 50 built-in themes
+Customize the look of your site with over 60 built-in themes

-BSSG includes a variety of themes to customize the look of your site.
+BSSG includes a wide variety of themes to customize the look of your site.
 Set your chosen theme in the config.sh.local file:

 # Example config.sh.local entry